 1 packet of 6 high welfare plain sausages* or 300g of plain sausagemeat

 Dried chilli flakes - a pinch

 Grated parmesan to serve.

-As a guide I'd do 100g of flour per person and an egg per 200g of flour so if you were doing it for 4, I'd add another egg and another 100g of flour and up to another 100g of ricotta.
+As a guide I'd do 100g of flour per person and an egg per 200g of flour and an eggs worth of ricotta..

 *I used Waitrose free range plain ones.
 You need to use ones that don't already have strong seasoning, so not Cumberland, Lincolnshire etc style ones.

 How to make the cavatelli...

 If you've got a blender or magimix, pop the wild garlic in, and blitz.
 Then add the ricotta and just pulse a little to combine.

 (If you've not got any wild garlic don't worry just make plain cavatelli and omit this step. )

 Pop your flour and salt on a clean work surface or a bowl, and make a well in the middle, crack your egg into the well and combine with a fork, then add in your ricotta, you want to bring this altogether into a dough, if it's too crumbly then just add a bit more ricotta till it comes together as a nice smooth dough.
 It doesn't want to be sticky, knead it for about 10 mins, till it becomes a nice elastic dough, and bounces back when prodded...then put it on your work surface and flip your mixing bowl over the top to cover it so it doesn't dry out and leave to rest for 30 mins whilst you do the polpette.